Social psychology

-Social psychology is the scientific study of how thoughts, feelings, and behaviors are influenced by the real or imagined presence of other people or by social norms.
+Social psychology is the methodical study of how thoughts, feelings, and behaviors are influenced by the actual, imagined, or implied presence of others.
+Although studying many of the same substantive topics as its counterpart in the field of sociology, psychological social psychology places more emphasis on the individual, rather than society; the influence of social structure and culture on individual outcomes, such as personality, behavior, and one's position in social hierarchies.
 Social psychologists typically explain human behavior as a result of the relationship between mental states and social situations, studying the social conditions under which thoughts, feelings, and behaviors occur, and how these variables influence social interactions.

 History

-Although issues in social psychology have been discussed in philosophy for much of human history, the scientific discipline of social psychology formally began in the late 19th to early 20th century.

 19th century

 In the 19th century, social psychology began to emerge from the larger field of psychology.
 At the time, many psychologists were concerned with developing concrete explanations for the different aspects of human nature.
 They attempted to discover concrete cause-and-effect relationships that explained social interactions.
 In order to do so, they applied the scientific method to human behavior.
-The first published study in the field was Norman Triplett's 1898 experiment on the phenomenon of social facilitation.
+One of the first published studies in the field was Norman Triplett's 1898 experiment on the phenomenon of social facilitation.
 These psychological experiments later went on to form the foundation of much of 20th century social psychological findings.

-Early 20th century
+20th century

+According to Wolfgang Stroebe, modern social psychology began in 1924 with the publication of a classic textbook by Floyd Allport, which defined the field as the experimental study of social behavior.

+An early, influential research program in social psychology was established by Kurt Lewin and his students.
 During World War II, social psychologists were mostly concerned with studies of persuasion and propaganda for the U.S. military (see also psychological warfare).
 Following the war, researchers became interested in a variety of social problems, including issues of gender and racial prejudice.
+Social stigma, which refers to the disapproval or discrimination against individuals based on perceived differences, became increasingly prevalent as societies sought to redefine norms and group boundaries after the war.

 During the years immediately following World War II, there were frequent collaborations between psychologists and sociologists.
 The two disciplines, however, have become increasingly specialized and isolated from each other in recent years, with sociologists generally focusing on high-level, large-scale examinations of society, and psychologists generally focusing on more small-scale studies of individual human behaviors.